Access to Justice

 While access to justice is a fundamental right for everyone in society, vulnerable groups are those that continue to face barriers in this regard.
 This can be a result of the lack of knowledge on the specific rights of these groups.
 These groups include, among others, victims of trafficking and forced labour; the LGBTI community; immigrants and minority ethnic groups; Roma; victims of gender-based violence; children in conflict with the law; and persons with disabilities.
 Importantly, individuals in these groups are not inherently vulnerable.
 Rather, individuals in these groups are rendered vulnerable due to social conditions.
 While these groups differ significantly in size and the nature of their vulnerability, they have something in common: the lack of a rights-based approach in the justice system marginalises them and further compounds their existing vulnerabilities.

-While our work aims to improve access to justice for vulnerable groups in general, we are currently working (but are not limitied to) the following groups:
+While our work aims to improve access to justice for vulnerable groups in general, we are currently working on the following projects:

 We believe no one can achieve things alone.
 That is why we see the power of connecting different actors and collaboration as we work towards building and securing justice across Europe.
 If you are interested in collaborating with us in improving access to justice, contact the Programme staff below: